Police community support officer: Powers

 The term to detain (under the meaning of the Police Reform Act 2002) is a relatively new one, but under law, it is considered a temporary arrest (in accordance with Schedule 4, Part 1, Paragraph 2A(2)(b) of the Police Reform Act 2002).
-As a result, a PCSO may any person arrest someone he or she has reasonable grounds to suspect is attempting to escape from lawful custody when subject to a detention requirement (under Schedule 4, Part 1, Paragraph 2(3) of the Police Reform Act 2002).
+As a result, a PCSO may 'any person' arrest someone that he or she has reasonable grounds to suspect is attempting to escape from lawful custody when subject to a detention requirement (under Schedule 4, Part 1, Paragraph 2(3) of the Police Reform Act 2002).
 Section 38 Offences Against the Person Act 1861 also creates the offence of assault with intent to resist arrest, which also covers the "lawful apprehension/detention of himself or another".
-This is an either-way offence, meaning that the PCSO may also any person arrest for this offence in addition to the original proposed detention.
+This is an either-way offence, meaning that the PCSO may also 'any person' arrest for this offence in addition to the original proposed detention.

 In September 2018, Section 1 of the Assaults on Emergency Workers (Offences) Act 2018 created an either-way offence of any assault on any emergency worker, which includes PCSOs.

 PCSOs may, subject to permission from their force, carry handcuffs and leg restraints which are both governed by the Criminal Law Act 1967 or common law and can be used in the same manner as a constable.
 They may use them for detaining or arresting a person using reasonable force under the powers listed.
 There are four forces at present whose PCSOs are currently carrying handcuffs (BTP, Dyfed-Powys Police, North Wales Police, Merseyside Police).
-PCSOs are also lawfully authorised to carry CS spray and a baton when on duty, although none have yet been provided by any Chief Officer of any Police Force.
+PCSOs are also lawfully authorised to carry CS spray (which a normal civilian cannot do so pursuant to Section 5 of the Firearms Act 1968) and a baton when on duty, although none have yet been provided by any Chief Officer of any Police Force.

 A PCSO of the Greater Manchester Police (GMP) talking to a member of the public whilst on duty.
 Note the plain blue band on his hat.

 PCSOs have a number of other powers and abilities that they may exercise in the course of their duty: